Helper functions

 * Usage

-* This function will return the value of the cookie name passed in as the argument.
+* This function returns the value of the cookie name passed in as the argument.

 *